 For a small neighborly island, there’s no shortage of places to eat.
 And thankfully, they vary from thatch-roofed feet-in-the-sand beach bars and breweries to chic, chef-driven local-inspired culinary treasures.

-Here are seven of our must-visit dining spots on the island, most located right in the heart of Coronado.
+Here are seven of our must-visit Coronado restaurants on the island, and all of them are hot spots.

 1500 Orange Avenue // +1 (619) 435-6611